 Chances are your host-family catch fish as well – right under their floorboards in specially designed bamboo cages, so the daily feed is simply a matter of lifting up a plank or two.
-Next stop should be Can Tho, the delta’s principal city, to make the ride out to the enormous floating market at Phung Hiep.
+Next stop should be Can Tho, the delta’s principal city, to see the enormous floating market at Cai Rang.

 Here at the confluence of seven major waterways, hundreds of sampans bump and jostle early each morning to trade everything from sugar cane to pigs – and of course mountains of fruit.

 My Tho is a 90min bus ride from Ho Chi Minh City.
 Homestays can be arranged at local tourist offices or through Sinhbalo Adventure Travel in Ho Chi Minh City (http://www.cyclingvietnam.net).